Lord's: Other sports

-Other sports to have been played at Lord's include lawn bowls and billiards.
-In 1838, a bowling green was constructed at the western end of the ground, in addition to a billiards room with two billiard tables which was added to the original tavern, with professional billiards players playing matches at Lord's on a Monday during the cricket season; In the late 1840s and early 1850s, Lord's held Galloway pony races after the cricket season was over, with races starting at the tavern and finishing twenty yards south of the pavilion.
+Other sports played at Lord's include lawn bowls and billiards.
+In 1838, a bowling green was constructed at the western end of the ground, and then a billiard room with two tables was added to the old Tavern, where professional billiards players competed on Mondays during the cricket season; In the late 1840s and early 1850s, Lord's held Galloway pony races after the cricket season was over, with races starting at the Tavern and finishing twenty yards south of the Pavilion.